London Resort: Reactions

 On 24 November, LRCH's Chief Executive wrote to the Planning Inspectorate, describing Natural England's decision as erroneous, before announcing “subtle changes” to the design of the project in response to the SSSI designation.
 The Chief Executive also set out their “off-site ecological compensation strategy is being reframed to directly account for SSSI impacts”.
 Natural England responded that “[off-site] compensation cannot adequately address the harm that would result to the SSSI from the development proposal, as the feasibility of doing this is considered low and very unlikely to offer an equivalent assemblage and richness of species”.

 The Thames Crossing Action Group, who represent those opposed to the proposed Lower Thames Crossing, have voiced concerns over traffic issues that would be generated by the London Resort.
 Similar concerns have also been voiced about traffic and transport by Transport for London, Network Rail, and local Government leaders.

 Writing in 2021, local newspapers News Shopper and Kent Live both queried whether the resort would ever open, given the extensive delays and lack of progress.

-On 23 November 2021, a number of existing local businesses wrote – along with the Save Swanscombe Peninsula campaign – to the Planning Inspectorate, challenging the approach which has been taken in granting the applicant (LRCH) a series of extensions, contrary to Government Guidance.
+On 23 November 2021, a number of existing local businesses wrote – along with the Save Swanscombe Peninsula campaign – to the Planning Inspectorate, challenging the approach which had been taken in granting the applicant (LRCH) a series of extensions, contrary to Government Guidance.
 The letter set out a series of concerns, including how the uncertainty was blighting the 100+ businesses operating in the shadow of compulsory acquisition, before going on to ask the Examining Authority to take urgent action to prevent delay of the examination beyond April 2022.
 It was following receipt of this letter which the Examining Authority decided to launch a consultation with the applicant and interested parties on about whether the examination of the application should continue to be delayed.
 The Examining Authority was critical of LRCH's approach to providing information and said that the applicant's conduct was a relevant consideration for what happens next.